 In many developing countries, land records are poorly maintained, leading to ownership disputes.
 Conflicting claims, incomplete property details, and missing documents often result in legal battles that take years to resolve.

-These challenges highlight the urgent need for a modern, secure, and efficient land registry system—and that’s where custom blockchain development services come into play.
+These challenges highlight the urgent need for a modern, secure, and efficient land registry system—and that’s where custom blockchain services come into play.

 How Blockchain is Redefining Land Registry Systems